Student Accounts Office

 If the student is expecting a cash refund from grants and/or loans in excess of the amount owed, such refunds can be made only after the funds actually arrive and the debt to the College is fully satisfied.
 Students must wait until after the Drop/Add period for a refund.
 This can pose some problems for the student who may be planning to use such excess funds for books or living expenses early in the semester.
 For this reason, students should bring sufficient funds to purchase books and supplies.

 The College recommends the Federal Parent PLUS Loan if additional aid is needed.
-We do offer a payment plan option through Higher One.
-Log into MyFlagler and click on the 'Business Services' tab.
-There is a nominal enrollment fee and no interest is accrued while you are enrolled in the plan.
+Beginning for the spring semester 2014, there will be a payment plan option through Higher One.
+A nominal enrollment fee will apply and no interest is accrued while you are enrolled in the plan.
 Your balance must be greater than $1,000.00 in order to be eligible for the plan.

 Your financial information and personal privacy is secure by state-of-the-art, need-based data encryption, security certification, and access control.
 Please visit MyFlagler, Business Services tab for further details.